SebC750/Art_Gallery_Portfolio/README.md

 - UI and function improvements.

 Looking forward to seeing you all at the website!
 Come take a look!
 Hope you like what I have to show!
-Website is now live at:[Art Gallery Website Link](https://vercel.com/sebc750s-projects/art-gallery-portfolio)
+Website is now live at: [https://vercel.com/sebc750s-projects/art-gallery-portfolio](https://art-gallery-portfolio-git-main-sebc750s-projects.vercel.app/)

 ## Tech Stack
 - HTML